5 DECISIONS THAT INSPIRED MY INTENTIONAL LIFE: MY VISION FOR A SIMPLER LIFE

 To keep myself going I realised that I’d been fuelling my body with the wrong kinds of food.
 I’d fallen into some unhealthy habits and didn’t do enough to look after myself, either in body or mind.

 I felt tired in the mornings, went to bed too late, exercised little and ate things for a quick sugar fix but which didn’t sustain me properly through the day.
 I was relying on the props of caffeine and alcohol (depending on the time of day).

 With everything else I was prioritising, looking after myself wasn’t one of them.
-I craved a healthier lifestyle and a little more energy and time for me.
+I craved a healthier lifestyle and more energy and time for me.

 5. I wanted more out of life